Turkey Real Estate Market 2026: Prices, Trends & Outlook

 1. Istanbul Renovation Case Study: Beyoğlu Apartment

-Beyoglu Apartment Renovaton
+Beyoglu Apartment Renovation

 • Investment Example: A two-bedroom apartment in need of renovation, purchased for $150,000.